RubixDev/Inventorio/README.md

 In Forge, a slot accepts any item with a corresponding [ToolType](https://mcforge.readthedocs.io/en/latest/items/items/#basic-items).

 In Fabric, `fabric:%item_type%` item tag is accepted by a corresponding slot.

+Any custom filters and tags can be added via `InventorioAPI`

 Note: `%item_type%` is always spelled in plural.
 Available item types: `pickaxes`, `swords`, `axes`, `shovels`, `hoes`.